ibm-cloud-docs/power-iaas/ordering-direct-link.md

     {: screen}

 12. Use the information from the Direct Link Connect case number to update the **{{site.data.keyword.powerSys_notm}} support case**:

+    The **Power Systems Virtual Server network ASN** is the same as your BGP ASN.
+The IBM Cloud network team generates the **IBM Cloud ASN** and adds it to the IBM Cloud support ticket.
+The IBM Cloud network team also generates the IP addresses.
+    {: note}

     ```shell
     Customer name: